TrilliumIT/docker-vxlan-plugin/README.md

 ### Network create options

 The following options can be passed to `docker network create` as `-o option=value`.
 Please consult the man page for ip link and see the vxlan section for more details on some of these options.

-#### bridgeName

-Name of the bridge interface

-#### bridgeMTU

-MTU of the bridge interface.
-Container interfaces inherit their MTU from the bridge interface.

-#### bridgeHardwareAddr

-MAC Address of the bridge interface.

-#### bridgeTXQLen

-Transaction Queue Length of the bridge interface

 #### vxlanName